-Calgary Parks has over 8,000 hectares of parkland and natural areas, as well as 800km of pathways for citizens to enjoy.
-We manage Calgary’s public parks, pathways, civic cemeteries and open spaces.
+The City of Calgary provides more than 8,000 hectares of parkland and natural areas, as well as 800 km of pathways for you to enjoy.
+We also:

-Parks mows an area equivalent to approximately 3,748 McMahon stadiums during the growing season.
-We target public parks every two weeks and playfields once a week.
-Learn more about how we maintain parks.
+- mow the equivalent of nearly 3,800 McMahon stadiums during the growing season; public parks every two weeks and playfields once a week

 All Calgary parks are open from 5 a.m. - 11 p.m. except:

-Parks and Pathway Regulations are in place to ensure the safety of all users and keep our parks healthy and sustainable.
-Please follow them on each visit.
+Pathway rules, regulations and etiquette guidelines are in place to ensure the safety of all users and keep our parks healthy and sustainable.
+Please follow them each time you visit.

 - Keep animals leashed (unless otherwise posted at designated off-leash areas).